 Edited: Kevin Floyd

 Kevin Floyd (1967–2019) was an Associate Professor of English at Kent State University and author of The Reification of Desire: Toward a Queer Marxism.

 Contributions: Tim Kreiner

 Tim Kreiner is a Lecturer in the Department of English at Yale University.
-He is completing a book of literary history titled The Long Downturn and its Discontents: Poetry, Culture Wars, and the New Left.
-His writing on poetry and politics has appeared in or is forthcoming from The Routledge Companion to Literature and Economics, Contemporary Literature, Post-45, Los Angeles Review of Books, Viewpoint Magazine, and Lana Turner.
+He is completing a book of literary history titled The Long Downturn and Its Discontents: Poetry, Culture Wars, and the New Left.
+His writing on poetry and politics has appeared in or is forthcoming from The Routledge Companion to Literature and Economics (Routledge, 2018), Contemporary Literature, Post-45, Los Angeles Review of Books, Viewpoint Magazine, and Lana Turner.